Personal life of Clint Eastwood: Relationship with Roxanne Tunis

 In 1959 during the second season of Rawhide, Eastwood began a long-lasting affair (reportedly 14 years) with dancer and stuntwoman Roxanne Tunis.
 She was also married yet separated.
 (Note: Tunis had married Jack Watson Scheck Jr. in 1956.
 She divorced him in December 1984, a month after Eastwood's own divorce and 10 months after the birth of Tunis and Eastwood's grandson, Clinton Gaddie (now Clint McCartney).
 Their daughter Kimber attended at least one school under the surname Scheck.)
 Their relationship resulted in Eastwood's earliest legal child, daughter Kimber Eastwood (born Kimber Tunis; June 17, 1964).
-Kimber's existence was kept secret from the public until July 1989, when the National Enquirer revealed her identity.
+Kimber's existence was kept secret from the public until July 1989, when the National Enquirer broke the story.
 Her birth certificate does list Eastwood as the father, however.
 (Note: The cover-up notwithstanding, Kimber's existence seems to have been acknowledged within Eastwood's immediate family, as evidenced by his father's 1970 Oakland Tribune obituary cryptically listing "four grandchildren"—a count that exceeds the sum of sister Jeanne's two daughters and Eastwood's sole child of record at that time.)

 Biographer Marc Eliot wrote that Eastwood's wife Johnson may not have known about the baby at the time: "It is difficult to say for sure that she actually knew about the baby, although it would have been nearly impossible for her not to.
 Everyone on the set knew ... and it is simply too difficult to keep a secret like that when the mother and the illegitimate child live in the same small town, especially when that small town is Hollywood."
-The source for the 1989 Enquirer article that originally broke the story claimed Johnson was aware of Kimber's existence at all times and even met Roxanne Tunis in person when making an unannounced visit to the set of Breezy in 1972.
+Tunis' friend Francesca Gregoli claimed Johnson was aware of Kimber's existence at all times and even met Roxanne in person when making an unannounced visit to the set of Breezy in 1972.
 Actress Barbara Eden, a onetime Rawhide guest star and witness to the affair with Tunis, said Eastwood and Johnson "conducted a somewhat open marriage."
 Eastwood himself considered it something to return to for a rest.
 In an authorized 1971 profile in Screen Stars, columnist Tim Chadwick wrote that Eastwood and Johnson "kept their distance from each other most of the time" and had "stayed together by staying apart!"